Nova0G/landing-page/README.md

 # landing-page
 Odin Landing Page From Scratch Project

 This project is a Landing Page coded from scratch.
 I was given an image to work from and was given a few design parameters like color, font and font size etc. I used images I found, but used the text given in the Design Image.
+Overall a fun project where I got to show my skills with Vanilla CSS and HTML.

 Brawlstars and all images Copyright Supercell 2023